Mama is not sure that Disney should have allowed their Russian language film project to be called Posledniy Bogatyr (Последний Богатырь).

 Anyway, let’s hope that the broad hint that a sequel could be forthcoming pays off.
 The Last Warrior seems to have done decent business at the box office and been reasonably well received by the critics, so it may well.
 That’ll give you, what, a year or so to learn Russian so you can enjoy it all too.
 Although if you are in Germany, it comes out on 19th November.
 Go for it.

-And in case you can’t access it any other way, here is a trailer with English subtitles.
+And in case you can’t access it any other way, here is a trailer.
 Enjoy!

 Photocredit: Mama has shamelessly used a couple of interesting pictures she found lying around on the internet to promote this Disney film, a service for which she is not receiving any form of compensation whatsoever.
 However, if she should not be using these pictures, she is very willing to take them down.